TosbackCgusBridge-Bot/CGUs-versions/Kayak/Privacy Policy.md

 5\.
 You Are The Boss

 KAYAK members and site visitors have control over the use of their Personal Data.
 Since you are the boss on KAYAK, you always can change your account settings in the "My Account" pages on KAYAK.
 How does it feel to be such a big shot?
+Furthermore, you can always delete your account here.

 6\.
 Protecting Your Information